it-dept-cis/RABET-V-Pilot/WorkingModel/MaturityIndexes/SSCMModel/Security_Service_Requirements/Logging_Alerting_Requirements.md

 ### Activate Audit Logging

-[Resolve meaning of local logging]

-Ensure that local logging has been enabled on all systems and networking devices.
+Ensure that logging has been enabled on all systems and networking devices.

-> Components of election technology solutions must utilize local logging capabilities to store system activity.
+> Components of election technology solutions must utilize available logging capabilities to store system activity.

 Method: Copy